-The County's elected and appointed officials considered many factors when setting the fiscal year 2018 budget and tax rates.
+The County's elected and appointed officials considered many factors when setting the fiscal year 2019 budget and tax rates.
 Some key items that should be noted are as follows:

-- 1. Mineral taxable values increased slightly (3.01%) although nowhere near previous levels.
-The continuing weakness in the valuations and a decision by the court to fully fund the budget by going above the effective tax rate for the first time in many years raised the tax rate above the effective tax rate.
-The net result was that the adopted tax rate was set at \$0.890895 cents per \$100 of valuation, an increase in the tax rate of just over 5 cents from the prior year. - 2.
+- 1. Mineral taxable values increased slightly (3.41%) although nowhere near previous levels.
+The continuing weakness in the valuations led to a decision by the court to fully fund the budget while remaining at or below the effective tax rate.
+The net result was that the adopted tax rate was set at \$0.856621 cents per \$100 of valuation, an decrease in the tax rate of just 3.43 cents from the prior year. - 2.
 Sales tax collections increased significantly last year and are forecast to continue that trend.
-On a positive note, the Mesquite Creek Wind Farm is now operational and the county has started receiving annual payments for each megawatt (MW) of generation, averaging one thousand dollars per MW for the next 9 years.
-There is also a solar farm under construction and that will also provide pilot payments equal to about half what the county will get from the wind farm. - 3.
-The budget will allow for approximately the same number of employees in 2018.
-The Commissioners Court funded all employee benefits at the same levels as last year. - 4.
+On a positive note, the Mesquite Creek Wind Farm is operational and the county has started receiving annual payments for each megawatt (MW) of generation.
+The two solar farms in operation will also provide pilot payments equal to about half what the county will get from the wind farm.
+In addition, a third solar farm is under development in the northeast portion of the county that should help fund future budgets. - 3.
+The budget will allow for approximately the same number of employees in 2019.
+The Commissioners Court funded all employee benefits at the same levels as last.
 The Road and Bridge combined precinct's performance is again exceeding expectations.

 There is the potential for a continued weakness in mineral valuations in this County as world production is driving the cost of oil.
-There was hope that production would begin on a large scale basis this next year, but that is no longer the case.
+There was hope that production would begin on a large-scale basis this next year, but that is no longer the case.
 It is still difficult to accurately predict long-term economic numbers for Dawson County based upon worldwide pricing and other economic considerations that drive the price of oil.
 Possibilities that will help strengthen and expand existing business and industry remain a focal point for economic development, along with seeking and pursuing opportunities not directly linked to oil, wind, and agriculture to help create stability and diversification for our local economy.